SilkRose/Pony/stories/scrap-story/scrap-story.md

 > Total: 120.96
 > Paid: 121

 The first time she had seen one of these receipts, it had taken her a moment to understand it.
 It was pretty simple once she learned it, though.
 Gross was the total weight of you, your wagon, and your metal.
 Tare was the weight of just you and your wagon.
 Net was the weight of just your metal.
-Price was the amount of bits for a full ton of two-thousand pounds, and total was how much you earned.
+Price was the amount of bits for a full ton of two thousand pounds, and total was how much you earned.
 They rounded up when they paid you.

 One hundred and twenty one bits was pretty good for a single night in a small town like Ponyville.
 Oxide smiled as she put her receipt away with the bits in the wooden box on the front of her wagon.
 She left the junkyard and went home to get ready for tomorrow.